Differentiable Cosmological Simulation with Adjoint Method: Forward Simulation

 \subsection{Observation \& Objective}

 Because all observables live on our past light cone, we model observations on the fly by interpolating the $j$-th particle's state $\hat\vz_j = (\hat\vx_j, \hat\vp_j)$ when they cross the light cone at $\hat t_j$.
 Given $\vz = (\vx, \vp)$ at $t_{i-1}$ and $t_i$, we can parametrize intermediate particle trajectories with cubic Hermite splines.
-Combined with the $\vtheta$-dependent propagation of the light front, we can solve for the intersections\footnote{Even analytically if the light propagation is also approximated cubically.}, at which we can record the observed\footnote{Note that we focus on the dark matter phase space here, and leave more generic observable modeling to a future work.} $\hat\vz$. \autoref{fig:step} illustrates the observation operator $O$ and its dependencies on the previous and the current time step.
+Combined with the $\vtheta$-dependent propagation of the light front, we can solve for the intersections, at which we can record the observed $\hat\vz$.
+The solution can even be analytic if the light propagation is also approximated cubically.
+Note that we only ``observe'' the dark matter phase space here, and leave more realistic observables to future works, including the forward modeling of real observational effects. \autoref{fig:step} illustrates the observation operator $O$ and its dependencies on the previous and the current time step.

 We can compare the simulated observables to the observational data, either at level of the fields or the summary statistics, by some objective function in case of optimization, or by a posterior probability for Bayesian inference.
 We refer to both cases by objective and denote it by $\cJ$ throughout.
 Note that in general it can also depend on $\vtheta$ and $\vomega$, in the form of regularization or prior probability.